Is ESG A Good Career?

 ESG Certification for SMEs

 If you run a small or medium-sized enterprise (SME), obtaining ESG certifications or hiring certified staff is a solid step in preparing for the sustainability transition.
-There are distinct difficulties SMEs face in implementing sustainability, and more than anything it’s a case of having people on board who put sustainability and the change required for it at the centre of their operating process.
+There are distinct difficulties SMEs face in implementing sustainability, and more than anything it’s a case of having people on board who put sustainability and the change required for it at the center of their operating process.

-Choosing to enrol in an ESG course will help professionals from a variety of backgrounds not only advance their skills, but will also give them insight into how sustainable their company actually is, at this moment, and how they can use sustainable practices and technologies to stay competitive in the future.
+Choosing to enroll in an ESG course will help professionals from a variety of backgrounds not only advance their skills, but will also give them insight into how sustainable their company actually is, at this moment, and how they can use sustainable practices and technologies to stay competitive in the future.

 Featured Article: What Qualifications Do You Need For ESG?

-ESG Investments Are Popular
+ESG Investments Are Popular in Sustainable Investing

-According to a report by PwC, globally, it is anticipated that ESG-related assets under management (AuM), which were USD18.4 trillion in 2021, will rise to USD 33.9 trillion by 2026.
+According to a report by PwC, globally, it is anticipated that ESG-related assets under management (AuM), which were USD 18.4 trillion in 2021, will rise to USD 33.9 trillion by 2026.
 ESG assets are expected to account for 21.5% of total worldwide AuM in less than five years, with a predicted compound annual growth rate (CAGR) of 12.9%.

-Focusing on long-term sustainability shows confidence in growth beyond 'conventional' short-term horizons, which can lead to longer-term, higher financial rewards.
+Focusing on long-term sustainability shows confidence in growth beyond ‘conventional’ short-term horizons, which can lead to longer-term, higher financial rewards.
 According to a study, in terms of stock market performance, businesses with good ESG performance have outperformed their peers.
-This, and future information indicating similar, is key to establishing the connection between transparent reporting and greater potential for sustainable, measured, long-term growth.
+This, and future information indicating similar, is key to establishing the connection between transparent reporting and greater potential for sustainable, measured long-term growth.

-Featured Article: Does ESG Threaten Company Competitiveness?
+Does ESG Threaten Company Competitiveness?

-Featured Article: The Top 3 Visible Benefits Of ESG Investing
+The Top 3 Visible Benefits Of ESG Investing

-Rise of Green Jobs
+Rise of Green and ESG Jobs

 According to a CSE research team on the rise of ESG jobs, it was found that the need for ESG hiring by tech industry enterprises expanded in North America in 2021.
 52.3 percent of all global ESG positions were in North America, an increase from 42.1 percent in the same period the previous year.
 The biggest increase in ESG responsibilities in North American technology and communications businesses over the previous quarter was seen in the US.